VishwaGauravIn/VishwaGauravIn/ReadMe.md

 Presenting [Capture my Tweet](https://ytools.vercel.app) , Turn your tweets into wonderful images and post them anywhere!
 Tons of Features and Customisations, all for free !

 ### <img src="https://raw.githubusercontent.com/VishwaGauravIn/Images/35e263da9e2e2a9a3d9312931ed555630f475341/react.svg" width="16px" /> Tools for Tech :
 [Tools for Tech](https://tft.vercel.app), here you can find useful tools for various Social Media platforms such as Twitter, Facebook, Instagram, YouTube, and more.
 This is an open source project and repo is available on [GitHub](https://github.com/VishwaGauravIn/tools-for-tech) .
-PS- This was my first every project ;)
+PS- This was my first ever project ;)

 ### <img src="https://ytdlpro.vercel.app/logo.png" width="16px" />  YTDLpro
 [YTDLpro](https://ytdlpro.herokuapp.com/) is a website to Download any YouTube Video in one click without any Ads.
 First ever YouTube downloader with Playlist Download Support !!
 [BETA]